-3.1.1.8 Reporting and Critical Review
+3.1.1.8 Conservative Approaches to Reporting

-Maintain transparency in LCA reporting by clearly documenting functional units, system boundaries, process flow diagrams, foundational models, and performance assumptions.
-The reported results must enable reproducibility and provide a robust basis for GHG reduction claims that can be verified through Monitoring Verification and Reporting (MRV).
+Best practices in LCA reporting require clear documentation of functional units, system boundaries, process flow, foundational models, and performance assumptions.
+The reported results must enable reproducibility and provide a robust basis for GHG reduction claims that can be verified through Monitoring, Verification and Reporting.